South Australia’s principal planning advisory and development assessment body

-The Commission comprises four members with widespread expertise in planning, urban design, construction, economics and public policy and an ex officio representative from the Attorney-General’s Department.
+The Commission comprises members with widespread expertise in planning, urban design, construction, public policy and risk management and an ex officio representative from the Department for Trade and Investment.

 Members of the Commission share expertise across a broad range of disciplines that span the planning sector to ensure they have the knowledge and representation to make informed decisions.
 These areas include:

 The State Planning Commission aims to ensure that a high benchmark in both public integrity and contemporary land use planning in South Australia is achieved as a result of the new Planning, Development and Infrastructure Act 2016.

 In light of this, the Commission has established its strategic governance framework and operating procedures to enable it to administer its duties and responsibilities under the PDI Act, including: